Web Content Accessibility

-- We try to write using literal meanings to our text and try not to imply hidden or inferred meanings so that misunderstanding are less likely to occur.
+- We try to write using literal meanings to our text and try not to imply hidden or inferred meanings so that misunderstandings are less likely to occur.

 - We will do our best to present information in multiple ways to reach a broad audience whenever possible.

 Please contact our ADF&G Webmaster if you have questions, concerns, or wish to report web content accessibility issues.

 ADF&G does not necessarily endorse any of the following external sites and includes these links only as a reference.